jtomori/vfx_good_night_reading/README.md

 <br>

 ### Contributing
-Feel free to contribute to this project by creating pull requests or by [buying me a beer :)](https://www.paypal.me/jurajtomori).
+Feel free to contribute to this project by creating pull requests.

 <br>